Who is Oddly Noted?

 Combining humor in performances of classical music is one way to engage the public and break down the high-brow stigma or stuffiness associated with classical music.

 Embarking on a research experiment to promote classical music and carve out her own musical career in a way that may eventually help other musicians, Ms. Strahm formed Oddly Noted – a platform and brand to develop and produce original comedic music sketches that combine classical music with light-hearted delivery.
 Ms. Strahm’s early sketches have been performed live as well as distributed online publicly via the Internet as Oddly Noted productions.

-As of 2014, Ms. Strahm has written, directed, filmed, published, and maintains about sixty short online videos on the “Oddly Noted 7” YouTube channel.
+As of 2017, Strahm has written, directed, filmed, published, and maintains about sixty short online videos on the “Oddly Noted 7” YouTube channel.
 She has created and maintains a Facebook page and Twitter account community of about 100 subscribers, and has produced a live comedic classical music recital at Arizona State University (ASU).
-Her annual live performances are a collaboration of ASU graduate students, none of which had extensive experience in comedy or acting.
+Her live performances are a collaboration of ASU graduate students, none of which had extensive experience in comedy or acting.
 The shows included elements of popular/classical genre fusion, musical choreography, and technology.
-Ms. Strahm continues to add material to each social media forum weekly and has started to write new sketches for her next comedic classical music recital that is planned for the Fall 2016 semester at ASU.
+Strahm uploads new material monthly, forever challenging the high-art connotations of classical music!